Local Service Opportunities

 In its inaugural year (2018), four schools (Suffolk University, Babson College, Fisher College, and Newbury College) competed in the challenge, and we engaged more than 160 students.

-If you are a student or a local college or university interested in participating in Service Challenge 2020, please contact the Center for Community Engagement.

-**now:**

-In its inaugural year (2018), four schools (Suffolk University, Babson College, Fisher College, and Newbury College) competed in the challenge, and we engaged more than 160 students.

-If you are a student or a local college or university interested in participating in Service Challenge 2020, please contact the Center for Community Engagement.
+If you are a student or a local college or university interested in participating in our upcoming Service Challenge 2021, please contact the Center for Community Engagement.